by Mike Ratliff

 During my research, I came across a very disturbing passage.

-9 The coming of the lawless one is by the activity of Satan with all power and false signs and wonders, 10 and with all wicked deception for those who are perishing, because they refused to love the truth and so be saved.
-11 Therefore God sends them a strong delusion, so that they may believe what is false, 12 in order that all may be condemned who did not believe the truth but had pleasure in unrighteousness.
-(2 Thessalonians 2:9-12 ESV)
+8 Then that lawless one will be revealed whom the Lord will slay with the breath of His mouth and bring to an end by the appearance of His coming; 9 that is, the one whose coming is in accord with the activity of Satan, with all power and signs and false wonders, 10 and with all the deception of wickedness for those who perish, because they did not receive the love of the truth so as to be saved.
+11 For this reason God will send upon them a deluding influence so that they will believe what is false, 12 in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.
+2 Thessalonians 2:8-12 (NASB)

 Therefore, we know that the great multitude that John saw in Heaven does not contain any of those who received the strong delusion from God to believe what is false.
 Who is this group?
 Why are they different than those who wash their robes and make them white in the blood of the Lamb?
 These are the ones who are perishing because they refused to love the truth and so be saved.
 These are the ones who hear the gospel before the Tribulation and reject it.
 They will be doomed to spend eternity without Christ.
 Those who are saved during the Great Tribulation are those who have not rejected the gospel prior to it.
 This seems to me to be those who have never heard it because those who hear it must either believe or not.
 I firmly believe that God will save His elect, but He uses our faithfulness in sharing the complete gospel to work in their hearts so they can repent and believe thereby washing their robes white in the blood of The Lamb.
 Therefore, why are we not sharing our faith with the lost who are all around us?